LeloSmits/uav_path_planning/README.md

 ## Project Overview

 This project uses an Artificial Potential Field Algorithm in order to find a path around obstacles and towards a goal.
-The algorithm utilizes ROS and the simulation environement Gazebo.
+The algorithm utilizes ROS and the simulation environment Gazebo.

 ## Quick start
 Install PX4, Gazebo and ROS with this tutorial: https://docs.px4.io/master/en/simulation/ros_interface.html